rizalsk/express-openai-2025/README.md

-# Express Node.js App with TailwindCSS & OpenAI
+# Express Node.js App with TailwindCSS & OpenAI Integration

 ## Overview
 This is a Node.js application using **Express** framework with **TailwindCSS** for styling and integrated with **OpenAI API**.
 The project includes a development setup with live CSS watching and server restart.